Liu-group/AutoSolvate/docs/tutorial.rst

   MM Heating
   srun: job 5791725 queued and waiting for resources
   srun: job 5791725 has been allocated resources
+  MM NPT equilibration
+  srun: job 5792049 queued and waiting for resources
+  srun: job 5792049 has been allocated resources
+  QMMM Energy minimization
+  srun: job 5792146 queued and waiting for resources
+  srun: job 5792146 has been allocated resources
+  QMMM Heating
+  srun: job 5792524 queued and waiting for resources
+  srun: job 5792524 has been allocated resources
+  QMMM NVT Run
+  srun: job 5792524 queued and waiting for resources
+  srun: job 5792524 has been allocated resources

-The main output here is the QM/MM trajectory nap_neutral_water-qmmmnvt.netcdf.
+Once everything has finished, the main output is the QM/MM trajectory water_solvated-qmmmnvt.netcdf.
+When you have this file, you can move on to the next step!

+**Notes for production runs**

 Longer MM and QM/MM steps are necessary to reach equilibration, and the default settings are more appropriate than what is used here for a production run.
 The default mdrun will have the following settings:

+MM min:     temperature= 300 K, pressure=1 bar    -t, -p

-MM heat:    temperature=300 K, stepsmmheat=10000 steps
+MM heat:    stepsmmheat=10000 steps               -m

-MM NPT:     pressure=1 bar, stepsmmnpt=300000 steps
+MM NPT:     stepsmmnpt=300000 steps               -n

+MM NVE:

-QM/MM:      charge=0, spinmult=1
+QMMM:      charge=0, spinmult=1                   -q, -u

-QM/MM min:  stepsqmmmmin=250 steps
+QMMM min:  stepsqmmmmin=250 steps                 -l

-QM/MM heat: stepsqmmmheat=1000 steps
+QMMM heat: stepsqmmmheat=1000 steps               -o

-QM/MM NVT:  stepsqmmmnvt=10000 steps
+QMMM NVT:  stepsqmmmnvt=10000 steps               -s

 When you are ready to do a production run and want to use all of these defaults, you can use the dry run option to generate the input files without running them to make sure that everything looks right: